chimera-linux/cports/Packaging.md

 * `options` *(list)* Various boolean toggles for the template.
 It is a list of strings; a string `foo` toggles the option on, while `!foo` does the opposite.
 Every permissible option has a default.
+* `origin` *(str)* This can be optionally specified and it's a package name (without a version).
+Normally, the origin for primary package is itself, and for subpackage it's its primary package.
+This can be overridden for instance when what would normally be a subpackage is split off into a separate template.
+It primarily affects the implicit replaces behavior related to other packages of the same origin.
+It inherits into subpackages.
+  The primary use for this is to give all "defaults" packages providing alternative program symlinks the same origin so they can replace each other freely without errors.
 * `patch_args` *(list)* Options passed to `patch` when applying patches, in addition to the builtin ones (`-sNp1 -V none`).
 You can use this to override the strip count or pass additional options.